Engagespot/engagespot/docs/docs/introduction/getting-started.md

 ### Supported Platforms

 You can use Engagespot on any web or mobile based platforms.
 However, In-App notification UI-Kit is currently available only for web apps.
-(Along a customizablr ReactJS component)
+(Along with a customizable ReactJS Notification Inbox component)